What is casein?

 Surely you’re familiar with whey protein, the most commonly used protein powder.
 Maybe you’ve also tried a soy or rice protein supplement.
 But what about casein protein powder?
-If you don’t know much about casein protein, it’s worthwhile to learn what it is and understand why and when it is used.
+If you don’t know much about different sources of protein including casein protein, it’s worthwhile to learn what it is and understand why and when it is used.

 What is Casein Protein